OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 (the difference between water demand and available supply for Colorado) and a prototype database and website to manage water provider and Identified Projects and Processes data.
 The BNDSS ID is included in this dataset so that it can be potentially linked to datasets that result from the Statewide Water Supply Initiative (SWSI) Update.
 * The Business Entity ID is from the [Colorado Information Marketplace](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data) and is a state-assigned identification number.
 Because there are not a large number of water providers that are considered businesses, OWF manually entered the ID where appropriate.
+* OWF ID was created for each water provider by OWF in order to ensure that at least one type of identifier contains values for every water provider.
+The OWF ID is needed to potentially link every water provider to other datasets.
+OWF ID is used in "Relate" worksheets and csv files as the identifier for this reason.
 * Latitude and Longitude coordinates were found for most providers by accessing Colorado Information Marketplace maps:  Municipal Boundaries in Colorado (https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6) and All Special Districts in Colorado (https://data.colorado.gov/Government/All-Special-Districts-in-Colorado/dm2a-biqr).
 The maps were downloaded as GeoJSON files.